 SC Housing Corp. and South Carolina Homeownership Employment and Lending Program (SC HELP) were created and developed in late 2010/early 2011.
-These entities were created as a result of the Housing Finance Agency Innovation Fund for the Hardest-Hit Housing Markets, which gave 19 states, including South Carolina (via SC Housing), the opportunity to develop an innovative, statewide program to help homeowners avoid foreclosure.
-To administer these funds, SC Housing was required to create a separate, eligible entity.
+These entities were created as a result of the Housing Finance Agency Innovation Fund for the Hardest-Hit Housing Markets, which gave 19 states, including South Carolina (via SC State Housing), the opportunity to develop an innovative, statewide program to help homeowners avoid foreclosure.
+To administer these funds, SC State Housing was required to create a separate, eligible entity.
 This entity is called SC Housing Corp. and is governed by a Board of Directors.
-The entity administers the funds in cooperation with SC Housing.
+The entity administers the funds in cooperation with SC State Housing.
 These funds will go to assist struggling but responsible borrowers - homeowners who find themselves in default due to circumstances beyond their control, which may include job loss, underemployment (job loss followed by reemployment at a substantially lower income), divorce, death of a spouse or extensive medical expenses.

-Through its nine core programs, SC Housing is able to promote and provide housing opportunities for very low-, low- and low-to-moderate income South Carolinians.
+Through its nine core programs, SC State Housing is able to promote and provide housing opportunities for very low-, low- and low-to-moderate income South Carolinians.
 Noteworthy accomplishments for FY11-12 include:

-- Helping maintain South Carolina's homeownership rate at a level above 70 percent to 73 percent, a rate that continues to surpass the national average of 66 percent. - Purchasing almost \$50 million in mortgage loans through the Mortgage Bond Program. - Making awards of almost \$8.3 million through the Housing Trust Fund Program. - Providing rental subsidies to nearly 20,000 eligible families and individuals amounting to more than \$126 million. - Surpassing SC Housing Standard (90 percent) on both the Participant and Property Owner/Landlord satisfaction rates for the tenth straight year with a Participant satisfaction rating of 99 percent and Owner satisfaction rating of 98 percent.
-In addition, the Voucher Program has received an overall agency rating as a High Performer (90-100 percent) for the thirteenth straight year on the HUD Section 8 Management Assessment Program (SEMAP). - Earning 100 percent of Administrative Fees for the tenth straight year in the Contract Administration Program.
+- Helping maintain South Carolina's homeownership rate at a level above 70 percent to 73percent, a rate that continues to surpass the national average of 66 percent. - Purchasing almost \$50 million in mortgage loans through the Mortgage Bond Program. - Making awards of almost \$7 million through the Housing Trust Fund Program. - Providing rental subsidies to nearly 20,000 eligible families and individuals amounting to more than \$126 million. - Surpassing SC State Housing Standard (90 percent) on both the Participant and Property Owner/Landlord satisfaction rates for the ninth straight year with a Participant satisfaction rating of 99 percent and Owner satisfaction rating of 99 percent.
+In addition, the Voucher Program has received an overall agency rating as a High Performer (90-100 percent) for the twelfth straight year on the HUD Section 8 Management Assessment Program (SEMAP). - Being recognized for 13 out of 14 quarters as a HUD Tier 1 Loan Servicer. - The Homeownership Voucher Program continued to see an increase in participation during FY11-12.
+A total of 34 families are utilizing this housing option which provides vouchers to assist first-time homebuyers with their monthly homeownership expenses in lieu of a rental subsidy.
+Four of these families are now self-sufficient and no longer require assistance. - Earning 100 percent of Administrative Fees for the tenth straight year in the Contract Administration Program.